César Fuentes: Universidad Catolica

 On 12 June 2015, Fuentes signed for 4 years with Universidad Católica.

 Colo Colo

 On 17 December 2019, Fuentes signs a contract with Colo Colo on a loan term with probable buyout.

+Deportes Iquique

+Fuentes joined Deportes Iquique for the 2025 season.

 International career

 He was part of the Chile national under-20 football team, who played the 2013 South American Youth Championship in Argentina and joined the first team for the 2013 FIFA U-20 World Cup based in Turkey, where they reached the quarter-finals.